 - Future land use should be residential at a density no greater than 12 dwelling units per acre (such as an attached townhome style building).
 Multi-unit residential buildings such as apartments are not appropriate at these locations. - Residential development could have a secondary retail and/or office component fronting Benfield Road if designed and integrated with the residential uses to create a unified walkable place.
-The mix of uses may be vertically or horizontally integrated. - Additional land uses with drive-through facilities and/or gasoline pumps are not appropriate at this location.
+The mix of uses may be vertically or horizontally integrated. - Additional land uses with drive-through facilities and/ or gasoline pumps are not appropriate at this location.
 The intent is for this are to be primarily residental and walkable.

-- 4. Development should be compact, pedestrian-oriented, and well-connected internally, and to surrounding development. - 5.
-Buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings.
+- 4. Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - Buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings.
 Shared parking is encouraged. - 6.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
-The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible. - 7.
+Residential uses should be oriented to the street.
+The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 7.
 The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Multi-family residential development with direct connections to the sidewalk for ground floor units where feasible.
 Multi-story buildings are encouraged.

-- Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - 9.
+- 8. Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - 9.
 Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
 Consolidation of required open space is encouraged.